THE EXCEL CLUB

 Advisor: Mr. Leluika

-The Animation Club is dedicated to practicing and learning the art of 2D animation.
-Weekly club meetings will be held to discuss techniques, review each other's work and give constructive feedback, and collaborate on projects.
-Members can expect to grow their skills with both principles of animation and animation software.
+The Animation Club is a club dedicated to practicing and learning the art of 2D animation.
+Club meetings will be held to discuss techniques, review each other's work and give constructive feedback, and collaborate on projects.
+The club will also be open to processing requests from the school and other potential organizations to gain experience in fulfilling a client's need.
+By participating in the club, members can expect to grow their skills with both principles of animation and animation software.

 Creative Writing Club